 The weather for our flight to Tassie was far from perfect.
 Once we commenced the descent we were in a thick grey cloud for good 20 minutes and only saw the ground when we were almost touching down.

-The drive: Rain was pouring down most of the time and blue skies were nowhere to be seen.
+The rain was pouring down most of the time and blue skies were nowhere to be seen.
 I didn’t enjoy this part of the trip, mostly due to my motion sickness.

 Happy birthday to me!
 I created many scenarios about this day in my head but none of them was even close to how this day actually started.
 It was SNOWING.
 While snow on my birthday was nothing special when I lived in Poland where December is in fact in winter.
 It was at least surprising being in Australia.

-Visit animals: Instead of the walk we went to Trowunna Wildlife Park.
+Instead of the walk, we went to Trowunna Wildlife Park.
 We spent good two hours there looking at (and petting) wombats, admiring cute baby Tassie devils and learning about the native Tasmanian animals.
 There are daily interactive tours at 11am, 1pm and 3pm and the admission is $22.

-Check in: We had a great room for the night at RACV/RACT Hobart.
+We had a great room for the night at RACV/RACT Hobart.
 Top floor, huge terrace with city views and a hot tub.
-Great spot for my birthday photoshoot with balloons.
+Great spot for my birthday photo shoot with balloons.

-Pre-dinner drinks: We went to Lark Distillery with a couple of friends.
-I highly recommend the negroni.
+We went to Lark Distillery with a couple of friends.
+I highly recommend the Negroni.

 Busy day ahead – we still had to see Hobart before we drove off North-East to Swansea.

-Check in: Wagner’s Cottages is a place Hubby chose for our last 2 nights.
+Wagner’s Cottages is a place Hubby chose for our last 2 nights.
 Wow.
 Our studio cottage exceeded my expectations.
 It was adorable.
-We couldn’t stop complimenting the place.
 There was a perfect little garden full of roses, fresh warm bread (and scones the next day) waiting for us and the ideal weather added even more to this idyllic place.